dev-cycles/contextive/docs/adr/0007-release-strategy.md

 Use the [semantic-release](https://www.npmjs.com/package/semantic-release) package to manage version changes, change logs and release activities.
 Use branches for feature development and merge to `main` when a feature is complete.
 Any commit to `main` will trigger a new release using [semantic-release](https://www.npmjs.com/package/semantic-release).

+During pre-release, `main` will be marked as a pre-release branch.
+Since `semantic-release` requires at least one `release` branch, a temporary branch will be created to server that purpose.
+Once ready for public release, `main` will become the release branch.

+Since `semantic-release` doesn't support major versions < 1, a v1.0.0 tag will be added manually to the latest manually created release to serve as the baseline for the first `semantic-release` managed release.

 ## Context and Problem Statement

 There are two areas of Release management that are determined in this ADR: